DGCBlockchain/molecular-project-skeleton/README.md

 Start the project with `npm run dev` command.
 After starting,

-Default dev API endpoint http://localhost:3000/api/ for local testing.
+Default dev API url http://localhost:3000/api/ for local testing.
 The skeleton project has the following services